 The range of radiofrequency waves can also interfere with electrical devices, so people with pacemakers or defibrillators should avoid RFA.
 Patients with atrial flutter or other heart rhythm disorders should discuss the risks of this procedure with their doctor.

 High blood pressure is another common condition that excludes patients from RFA treatment.
-Anyone with a history of neck trauma, neck surgery, or nerve damage in their neck is not a good candidate for this procedure.
+Anyone with a history of neck trauma or nerve damage in their neck is not a good candidate for this procedure.

 Thyroid RFA Services at Associated Endocrinologists

 Radiofrequency ablation is an effective treatment option for patients suffering from thyroid nodules.
-The heat from radiofrequency energy gradually shrinks nodules, stopping them from pressing onto the nerves responsible for pain.
-RFA has a similar success rate of providing lasting relief as surgical removal of thyroid nodules but is less invasive and has minimal risks and side effects.
+The heat from radiofrequency energy causes gradual nodule shrinkage, stopping them from pressing onto the nerves responsible for pain.
+RFA has a similar success rate of providing lasting relief as surgical removal of thyroid nodules.
+However, ablation thyroid nodule treatment is less invasive and has minimal risks and side effects.